vimarsh244/ML4Sci_DeepLense_GSoC25/Q2_IdentifyingLenses/README.md

 ## Stratergy

-I've taken a pretty straightforward approach here.
-I built a custom PyTorch dataset to load our npy image files for lensed and non-lensed galaxies, which keeps things neat since each image is already shaped as (3, 64, 64).
-Because the non-lensed class is way more common, I used a weighted sampler so that the model sees more examples of the rare, lensed galaxies.
-The model itself is a CNN with a few convolutional layers and fully connected layers, ending with one output neuron (that gets passed through a sigmoid).
-I then evaluate the model using the ROC curve and AUC score, focusing on the positive class (lensed galaxies) since that's our main interest.
-Overall, it's a straightforward strategy that works well for this imbalanced dataset.
+i've taken a pretty straightforward approach here. there is a custom PyTorch dataset to load our npy image files for lensed and non-lensed galaxies, which keeps things neat since each image is already shaped as (3, 64, 64).
+Because the non-lensed class is way more common, a weighted sampler is there so that the model sees more examples of the rare, lensed galaxies.
+The model itself is a CNN with a few convolutional layers and fully connected layers, ending with one output neuron (that gets passed through a sigmoid). the model is then evaluated using the ROC curve and AUC score, focusing on the positive class (lensed galaxies) since that's our main interest.

 ## Results